North Coast Inland Trail: History

 Junction Railroad eventually completed their line, situated along Lake Erie, and in 1853 the two rival companies merged to form the Cleveland & Toledo Railroad.
 This operation became part of the Lake Shore and Michigan Southern Railway in 1869 and eventually the New York Central Railroad.

 The Junction Railroad's line became known as the Northern Division, and the original TN&C's line became known as the Southern Division.
 The Northern Division gained favor over time due to its shorter distance and the Southern Route was eventually abandoned.

 During the 1980s several park districts and counties began an effort to convert the abandoned Southern Division into a multi-use pedestrian path.
 The North Coast Inland Trail Conservancy was created by supporters in Genoa and Elmore.

 In 1992, several park districts agreed to create a series of connecting trails across the state of Ohio.
 The non-profit organization Firelands Rails to Trails, Inc. gave the project the collective name "North Coast Inland Trail" in 2000.

 In 2008, the NCIT was extended from Fremont to Lindsey and Elmore.

 In 2021 the latest section of the North Coast Inland Trail was finished, extending the western terminus of the trail from Elmore, Ohio to Genoa, Ohio.

+In 2023 A small portion of the trail was completed that goes throughout the campus of Terra State Community College in Fremont, Ohio.